defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 )
 ```

-The script appears to execute `dellog.ps1` first and then append the resulting output to `batch.log`.
-After that it runs the contents of the `spool` folder.
-By the looks of it though, I don't have permission to view this folder.
+The script appeared to execute `dellog.ps1` first and then append the resulting output to `batch.log`.
+After that it ran the contents of the `spool` folder.
+By the looks of it though, I didn't have permission to view the folder.
 <p><br></p>

 I then realized `simple` was a member of the `project-managers` group – a group which was able to write to the `clean.ini` file.